sunetfreitag/nextcloud-minikube/README.md

     nextcloud       redis-4                                    1/1     Running     1 (19m ago)   21m
     nextcloud       redis-5                                    1/1     Running     0             21m
     nextcloud       redis-helper-master-0                      1/1     Running     0             21m

-The problems with layer0-web and layer1-port-owncloud-test-address-de will get fixed once we set RDS as nextcloud & owncloud OAuth2 client next.
-Note that the last part of the pod names will vary from deployment to deployment.

 ## Setting up NextCloud